Distributed-DeadLock/01_a_mountain/README.md

 -----

 Ores in the mountain are generated with both the default ore generator and a mod-specific generator as well.
-The mod specific generator uses all ores that are registered by the game to spawn above y: -1000 as type "scatter".
+The mod specific generator uses all ores that are registered by the game to spawn above an adjustable y-Level (default: -500) as type "scatter".
 Only the "mapgen_stone"-blocks will be transformed to ores, you can adjust the amount of ore-spawning in the settings (with values 0 - 15)

 -----